KillerX/gridsome-test/README.md

-# Default starter for Gridsome
+# Non default starter for Gridsome!
 `
 ### 1. Install Gridsome CLI tool if you don't have